All Episodes

 All right.

-It turns out that the Times interpreted the Census Bureau data entirely wrong, and almost it appears purposefully, so as to advance another far left wing extremist agenda, i.e.
+It turns out that the Times interpreted the Census Bureau data entirely wrong.

-the redefinition of a family, the redefinition of traditional marriage, and so forth and so on.
+And almost, it appears, purposefully, so as to advance another far-left-wing extremist agenda, i.e., the redefinition of a family, the redefinition of traditional marriage, and so forth and so on.

-And now also here uh Peter J. Smith at LifeSight News.com.
+And now also here, Peter J. Smith at LifesiteNews.com.

-The New York Times has once again published another hit piece on the institution of marriage, alleging that for the first time more American women are living without a husband than with one.
+The New York Times has once again published another hit piece on the institution of marriage, alleging that for the first time, more American women are living without a husband than with one.

-Sam Roberts wrote on the Times front page on January sixteenth, for what experts say is probably the first time more Americans uh uh women are living without a husband than with one.
+Sam Roberts wrote on the Times front page on January 16th, for what experts say is probably the first time more Americans, women are living without a husband than with one, according to a Times analysis of census results.

-He wrote in two thousand five, fifty-one percent of women said they were living without a spouse.
+He wrote, in 2005, 51% of women said they were living without a spouse, up from 35% in 1950 and 49% in 2000.

-He adds uh that now married couples make up a minority of all American households, and the trend could ultimately shape social and workplace policies, including the ways government and employers distribute benefits, which, by the way, a little hidden paragraph in the opening of the story, which was the key to this whole thing, in addition to the advancement of the whole destruction of the institution of marriage thing.
+He adds that now married couples make up a minority of all American households, and the trend could ultimately shape social and workplace policies, including the ways government and employers distribute benefits, which, by the way, a little hidden paragraph in the opening of the story, which was the key to this whole thing, in addition to the advancement of the whole destruction of the institution of marriage thing.

-The plain truth is that Robert's findings are at variance with U.S. Census reports for two thousand five, which demonstrate a far different picture from the profiles selected by Roberts of single women delighting in their newfound freedom.
+The plain truth is, writes Peter Smith, the plain truth is that Roberts' findings are at variance with U.S. Census reports for 2005, which demonstrate a far different picture from the profiles selected by Roberts of single women delighting in their newfound freedom.

-Sixty point four percent of men, fifty-six point nine percent of women over eighteen are married.
+60.4% of men, 56.9% of women over 18 are married.

 They do this.

-I don't know why, I don't suspect it all the time.
+I don't suspect it all the time.

 They do this with polling data in the way they sample respondents and so forth.